tokumochikatozudo-cmd/J-Jancok/README.md

 ### Activation

 Say `Jarvis` to wake the assistant.
 After the command completes, it returns to standby mode.

-Voice is optional: if wake-word mode or the microphone is unavailable, the UI and text/local command paths remain usable.
+Voice is optional.
+If wake-word mode or the microphone is unavailable, the UI and text/local command paths remain usable.
 Push-to-talk is the intended fallback path for systems where always-listening wake-word mode is disabled.

 ### Applications